-This basin study was conducted by a project team that included staff from Thurston County's Long-Range Planning and Water Resources divisions, TRPC, U.S. Environmental Protection Agency, and Northwest Hydraulic Consultants.
+This basin study was conducted by a project team that included staff from Thurston County's Planning and Water Resources departments, Thurston Regional Planning Council (TRPC), U.S. Environmental Protection Agency, and Northwest Hydraulic Consultants.
 The basin scenarios and management recommendations were developed with the input and assistance of planning and public works staff from the cities of Olympia, Tumwater, and Lacey, and the Squaxin Island Tribe, as well as members of the Municipal Stormwater Technical Advisory Committee for Thurston County (StormTAC), and the WRIA 13 Salmon Habitat Workgroup.